NEW 2022 DATE!

 Lions Club Hall, 103 Bonnet Ave, Salt Spring Island

 Covid-19: All participants and audience members will be required to show proof of full Covid-19 vaccination (BC Vaccine Card).
-Masks will be required when inside the venue.
-Players will be placed 6 feet apart, and extra room ventilation (using a Corsi-Rosenthal box) will be used.
-Hand sanitization will be in place.
+Masks will be required when moving around inside the venue.
+Players will be placed 6 feet apart, and the room will be well ventilated.
+Hand sanitizer will be available.
 If the workshop is canceled due to Covid-19, or a participant becomes ill and cannot attend, tuition will be fully refunded.

 The participants will play through two of Arcangelo Corelli’s trio sonatas, and one of Corelli’s Concerti Grossi, in an informal and supportive atmosphere.
 Students will be coached by local professionals on violin (Carolyn Hatch and Paul Luchkow, and on cello (Paula Kiffner), and the cellists will have the opportunity to learn about basso continuo playing.